 There are of course literally a million tips for safely getting around anywhere.
 Researching our destination, having maps on hand, learning key phrases in the local language, the list goes on.
 It almost seems we can never be fully prepared for every situation in a foreign place.

-The night before this week’s Weekly Photo Challenge came out, I dreamt I was on holiday in Beijing for the first time, accompanied by a Chinese-Australian friend who knew the place well.
+The night before this week’s Weekly Photo Challenge came out, I dreamt I was on holiday in some place for the first time, accompanied by a Chinese-Australian friend who knew the place well.
 In my dream, she handed me earthly-coloured clothes to wear so I blended in and looked like a local.
-We then visited a restaurant in a dodgy part of Beijing-town.
+We then visited a restaurant in a dodgy part of town.
 My friend knew the eatery’s owners and so we had the privilege of dining in a tiny, secret room separated from the other patrons by a door that was patterned exactly like the outlet’s red flowery walls.

 How do you travel safe?